-* Calculated using the square root of the number of doses
+1Calculated using the square root of the number of doses

 Secondary Outcome – Overall symptom burden

 For a first exploration of symptom burden, each child’s scores (high scores indicate greater severity, maximum score of 36 on each day) on each of the symptom measures was added together to give a total for each of the eight days following recruitment.
 An “area under the curve” approach (broadly equivalent to taking the average score for each child over the eight days) was taken, with the resulting scores being positively skewed (Figure 6) and so were transformed (by taking the square root) to allow analysis with linear regression.